-Finally, the definition of land uses over the catchment may be activated from the 'Use land use distribution' option.
+Finally, the definition of land uses over the catchment may be activated from the 'Use land use distribution' option, or when using the 'New UK / Wallingford' hydrological model for which it is mandatory.
 This option allows defining local parameters within the catchment as a function of e.g. the surface coverage type.
 When this option is inactive, all parameters for the catchment simulation are defined in the tab corresponding to the selected hydrological model.
 When this option is active, an extra table must be filled with information about the description of each land use on the catchment.
-Land use definitions may be of two types:
+Land use definitions may be of three types:

 - For hydrological models Time-Area (A), Kinematic wave (B), Linear Reservoir (C1) or Linear Reservoir (C2), the specification of the land use controls the local loss and infiltration settings, and is defined in the 'Land uses' editor.
-The computation of the runoff dynamics is instead performed at the catchment level, using the sum of runoffs from all land uses on the catchment, using the select hydrological model's method. - For the RDI hydrological model, a land use is specified using a RDI parameter set (see Parameters RDI (p.
+The computation of the runoff dynamics is instead performed at the catchment level, using the sum of runoffs from all land uses on the catchment, using the selected hydrological model's method. - For the RDI hydrological model, a land use is specified using a RDI parameter set (see Parameters RDI (p.
 115)).
-Each RDI land use is simulated independently from other land uses: its resulting flow time series are simply summed up with flows from other land uses percentage of the catchment area) must be specified.
-The fields on the right of the table present the land use settings, for information (except for RDI land use type).
+Each RDI land use is simulated independently from other land uses: its resulting flow time series are simply summed up with flows from other land uses